 Chair Buddies are made in the UK by a London-based cottage manufacturer.
 They ship worldwide, including to the USA.
 They cost $31 USD per set of four.
 Visit ChairBuddies.com.
 They’re also looking for resellers if you want to resell a pretty unique product (that has legs).

 Disclosure: The author received product samples from this manufacturer, but I’m not obligated to tell you about it and I’m not compensated by Chair Buddies in any way.
-I just think it’s a brilliant solution to a vexing problem and want to share it with my readers.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+I just think it’s a brilliant solution to a vexing problem and want to share it with my readers.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.